KyleFord76063/GitTraining/07-Checkout/readme.md

 	  my_apple_app

-Notice that `MyAppleApp` folder is not in the working tree any longer (because it was commited into another branch):
+Notice that `MyAppleApp` folder is not in the working tree any longer (because it was committed into another branch):

 	$ ls -l .
 	total 4